nicklpeterson/SprintPlanner/readme.md

 ### Database
 We are using [docker](https://docs.docker.com/install/) to pull up a local PostgreSQL 10 database.
-*Warning*: If you are using Windows, docker is only available for windows pro, which costs ~ $100.

 - `docker-compose up` to start postgres + adminer via Docker.
 - `docker-compose stop && docker-compose rm` to delete the containers and their data.